djeada/Frontend-Notes/notes/12_quizes.md

 JavaScript is a high-level, dynamic, and interpreted programming language that is primarily used for client-side web development.
 It allows developers to create interactive web pages and user interfaces, manipulate the contents of a web page, and communicate with web servers using asynchronous technology.
 It can also be used for server-side programming, desktop application development, and game development. </details>
 <details>
 <summary>What is the difference between var, let, and const in JavaScript?</summary><br>
-`var` is a keyword that declares a variable with function scope, meaning it can be accessed within the function it was declared in. `let` and `const` are newer keywords that declare variables with block scope, meaning they can only be accessed within the block they were declared in.
-The difference between `let` and `const` is that `let` declares a variable that can be reassigned a new value, while `const` declares a variable that cannot be reassigned after it has been assigned a value. </details>
+<code>var</code> is a keyword that declares a variable with function scope, meaning it can be accessed within the function it was declared in. <code>let</code> and <code>const</code> are newer keywords that declare variables with block scope, meaning they can only be accessed within the block they were declared in.
+The difference between <code>let</code> and <code>const</code> is that <code>let</code> declares a variable that can be reassigned a new value, while <code>const</code> declares a variable that cannot be reassigned after it has been assigned a value. </details>
 <details>
 <summary>What is an object in JavaScript?</summary><br>
 In JavaScript, an object is a collection of key-value pairs, where the keys are strings and the values can be any JavaScript data type, including other objects.
 Objects can be used to represent complex data structures, such as arrays, lists, or maps, and can be manipulated using various methods and functions. </details>